Tom Murton: Film

 The book written by Murton and Hyams was published in 1969.
 In 1980, a fictionalized film treatment starring Robert Redford as "Warden Henry Brubaker" was released to wide acclaim, earning an Oscar nomination.
 Although the dramatic opening of the film, in which Brubaker impersonates an inmate in order to see the system literally "from inside" before taking up the warden's post, was a fabrication, much of the movie's drama was taken directly from the book.

 The fabricated prisoner-impersonation device may have been inspired by Thomas Mott Osborne, a former warden at Sing Sing, who had had himself committed to Auburn Penitentiary in 1913 under an assumed name.

 Song

 In 1968, the popular singer Bobby Darin wrote and recorded "Long Line Rider", a song which described the incident, on his album Bobby Darin Born Walden Robert Cassotto.
 Some of its lyrics were: "There's a farm in Arkansas, got some secrets in its floor, in decay, in decay.
 You can tell where they're at, nothing grows, the ground is flat, where they lay, where they lay."
 It also includes the line "This kind of thing can't happen here, especially not in election year."
 Darin was due to perform the song on The Jackie Gleason Show, but when they ordered him to cut that particular line, rather than censor himself, he walked off the set.

-Quotes

-"Prisons, mental hospitals, and other institutions are a thermometer that measures the sickness of the larger society.
-The treatment society affords its outcasts reveals the way in which its members view one another—and themselves."—From the Preface of his book: Accomplices to the Crime, 1969, Grove Press, Inc., New York.